 Learn to swim progression chart

-The programme will help your child become confident in the water, learn to core water skills, enjoy fun water games and progress to an all-inclusive pathway they wish to choose.
+The programme will help your child become confident in the water, learn core water skills, enjoy fun water games and progress to an all inclusive pathway they wish to choose.

 How to book and pay

 - Payments for swim lessons can be made annually or by direct debit

 - Adult and child lessons can be paid in blocks

 Direct debit is taken on the 1st of each month and payments are split equally across 12 months.
 For 3–15 years lessons, please complete our learn to swim enquiry form above, and we will be in touch to advise when a space becomes available.

 All available classes can be viewed and booked using our online booking portal.

 - Your child will need an online account with an e-mail address and PIN number to book classes.

 Contact our customer service team if you want help setting up an account.

 - Please remain available during your child’s lesson to take your child to the toilet or help us with any behavioural issues (our school venues have toilets on poolside so children will be sent there).

 - Our Staff cannot take children to the toilet.

-- School Pools without lockers all children should either bring their belongings onto poolside after getting changed or give them to their parents during the class.
+- School pools without lockers—children should either bring their belongings on to the poolside after getting changed or give them to their parents during the class.